Software Extensions

 DS0024 Windows Registry Windows Registry Key Creation

 Monitor for any new items written to the Registry or PE files written to disk.
-That may correlate with browser extension installation.
+That may correlate with extension installation.

 References